Arlene Cook Shuster may be the Grandma Moses of Christian self-improvement writing, with perhaps her best work ahead, even though she is in her 80s.

 “Every chapter is an anecdote,” she says.
 “There’s no lecturing but it offers a solution.
 It will help someone who is living alone.”

 Besides being helpful for those who are alone after losing or divorcing a spouse, it also has something for someone who is lonely due to an unhappy marriage or whose husband is in a care facility.

-She wrote “Living Alone” based on her personal experience of recovering from the death of her first husband.
-She was single again for 20 years.
+She wrote “Living Alone” based on her personal experience of recovering from being single again for 20 years.
 This is a common problem.
 As she writes: “Numbers don’t lie.
 The world’s women outlive their husbands by five to fifteen years.
 America’s divorce rate is at 50% including Christian couples who are not active participants in church life.
 If not already, we women are almost certain to be single again sometime in our lives.
 Really, the book is for all women, because we are all going to be living alone eventually,” she says.

 It’s also a book for husbands to read to help prepare their wives for that eventuality.
 She tells the story of a man who read the book and then decided to take steps to help his wife learn to live alone.
 By helping her learn how to take care of the home finances or to take her to buy a new car, but staying in the background.